marsborox/EcostratRefactor/ReadMe.txt

 Done:

+Added Text explaining "Press Esc to skip intro" Renamed Camera Canvas to UI Canvas (makes more sense) Fixed timer on ui (was running even when game paused) Trash increment amount - was being increased same rate disregard the game speed - fixed When closing event window - for some reason Hide was triggered twice, causing bug - fixed Fixed text for add display time

+Donation prefab redone so it spawns class not Button, moved whole donation / get  money from pop up

 MainMenu 	- Somewhat fixed main menu (buttons not displayed, background is disabled tho)
 		- MainMenu_UI class, subscribing methods to events triggered by buttons //***** mabye own category??

-Added Text explaining "Press Esc to skip intro" Renamed Camera Canvas to UI Canvas (makes more sense) Fixed timer on ui (was running even when game paused) Trash increment amount - was being increased same rate disregard the game speed - fixed When closing event window - for some reason Hide was triggered twice, causing bug - fixed Fixed text for add display time

 Events
 we created EventHandler that will Invoke events and other stuff will subscribe to them,